Odds of settling US-EU trade rifts? Hope may outrun progress | Business

 - United States

+“This has been going on for 17 years,'' says Cecilia Malmström, a veteran of trans-Atlantic battles as the European trade commissioner from 2014 to 2019.

-All that said, US-EU relations are still certain to be much friendlier than they were under Trump, who regularly accused the Europeans of shirking their responsibility to pay for their own defense through NATO and of exploiting what he called unfair trade deals to sell far more products to the United States than they buy.
+All that said, US-EU relations are still certain to be much friendlier than they were under Trump, who regularly accused the Europeans of shirking their responsibility to pay for their own defence through NATO and of exploiting what he called unfair trade deals to sell far more products to the US than they buy.

 The Biden administration also announced Friday that Commerce Secretary Gina Raimondo would be joining the US delegation; her department administers the steel and aluminum tariffs.